zhangzc1115/d3-exercises/README.md

 3 simple exercises of varying degrees of difficulty done for an Information Visualization course.
 The working exercises are available <a href="http://kaizora.github.io/d3-exercises/">here</a>.
 Instructions of the exercise are below.

-I encourage attempting these exercises without looking at the source code, but instead, read Scott Murray's book, “Interactive Data Visualization for the Web”, and use his <a href="https://github.com/alignedleft/d3-book">examples</a> as reference.
+I encourage attempting these exercises without looking at the source code, and instead, read Scott Murray's book, “Interactive Data Visualization for the Web”, and use his <a href="https://github.com/alignedleft/d3-book">examples</a> as a reference.

 Exercise 1:
 ==============